Armani-T/Caesium/README.md

 All operators except `NOT` are put between their arguments since they are binary.
 `NOT` is a unary operator, it is put before its parameter.

+### Closing the Prompt

+Th prompt will be closed if you type in `exit` and press Enter.
+You can also close it by holding the Ctrl button and clicking C. After doing that, you will be taken back to the normal shell.

 ```
 Caesium v0.1.3 running on win32.
 Press Ctrl+C to exit.